-Start with how much you want to spend on housing.
-Most budgets call for earmarking 28% of your income for housing.
-Be careful here!
-By “housing,” these budget experts are assuming you’re including your homeowner’s insurance and taxes!
+Be careful with this one!
+When talking about “housing,” these budget experts assume you’re including the price of your homeowners insurance and taxes.
 That gives you a lot less than you think for your mortgage.
-Also, if you don’t put 20% down on that home, tack on private mortgage insurance (PMI) on top of that.
+Also, if you don’t initially put 20% down on that home, you’ll need to tack on mortgage insurance on top of that.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.